As forex markets turn choppy, demand for M&A-related hedging revives

 DCFs can cost 3-4 percent of the notional value of a transaction, far more than simple currency forwards.
 But end users are warming up to them.

-Peter Keehn, global head of private equity at U.S.-based Allstate Investments, said he favors the use of such products.
+Peter Keehn, global head of private equity at U.S.-based Allstate Investments, said he favours the use of such products.